MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 In this post we learnt how to manage cross-account access control to a data catalog with Lake Formation.
 This enabled us to query a data store from another account, without compromising on security.

-If we were to have used AWS Glue on its own, we would have had to create bucket policies, catalog policies, and IAM policies in the consuming account.
+If we used AWS Glue on its own, we would have created bucket policies, catalog policies, and IAM policies.
 This would have required knowledge of the underlying data storage in S3.
+These are details we don't want to worry about.

-Lake Formation simplifies this by creating a single layer of access control through simple grants.
-Shared resources then appear in the data catalog of the consuming account, resulting in a seamless experience.
+Lake Formation simplifies this by creating a single layer of access control through [grants](https://docs.aws.amazon.com/lake-formation/latest/dg/lake-formation-permissions.html).
+Shared resources appear in the data catalog of the consuming account, resulting in a seamless experience.

-Thanks for reading.
+Thanks for reading this introduction to Lake Formation.
 If you would like to learn more about cross-account data patterns, then feel free to get in [contact with us](https://au.linkedin.com/company/mechanical-rock).